ctools/ctools/doc/source/users/tutorials/1dc/first_select_events.rst

    ... how to **select a subset of events** from the selected observations for your analysis.

+   The event selection is useful to restrict for example the energy range of the events or the time interval covered, but also to select only events within a given radial acceptance region (also called region of interest).

 As next step, you have to select the relevant events from the selected observations.
 You do this with the :ref:`ctselect` tool by typing: